 Riga Circus Residency Program welcomes applications from visual artists, filmmakers, dancers, dramaturges, designers, interdisciplinary artists from Lithuania, Estonia and Nordic states.
-The deadline is on May 19th, 2019 and the residency may take place any time between July 15th and September 15th, 2019.
+The deadline is on May 19th (EXTENDED TO MAY 24TH!), 2019 and the residency may take place any time between July 15th and September 15th, 2019.

 Supported by the Nordic Culture Point

 Riga Circus Residency program is created as a laboratory for new forms of artistic research and art practices within the interdisciplinary field of art.
 We are located in Riga, Latvia, and open to contemporary circus artists, dancers, visual artists, filmmakers, dramaturges, designers, interdisciplinary artists.
 The Residency program simultaneously will host two artists or artist groups: one from the circus field and one from another art field.
 Our main mission is to promote contemporary artistic practices mainly focusing on circus development in Latvia and in the Baltic region.
 We are eager to foster exchange, discussion, experimentation and collaborative work.

 During the residency, artists are expected to work on ideas for new performances or site-specific projects.
 Projects, which engage with the local community and/or art field, will be given priority.

 Riga Circus building is one the oldest circuses in Europe being built in 1888, and the building is a cultural monument of State significance.
 It was founded by Albert Salamonsky – a brilliant German circus artist, horse trainer, equestrian and a director.
 The building was erected from the unique design blueprints of a Latvian architect Janis Fridrihs Baumanis and used such modern architecture elements as railroad rails as the basis for the building and dome structure which was an absolute novelty at that time.